Dhairya1890/Vani/README.md

 - Dhairya Sharma (GitHub: [@Dhairya1890](https://github.com/Dhairya1890) / LinkedIn: [Dhairya Sharma](https://linkedin.com/in/dhairya-sharma-80565532a) / Role: Full Stack Developer)

 **Our Approach:**
-- Chose this problem to bridge the language gap in rural commerce and education
+- Chose this problem to bridge the language gap in conferrences around the world.
 - Key challenges: Real-time translation accuracy, low-latency communication, and user-friendly interface
 - Breakthrough: Implementing Groq API for fast and accurate translations